viki-sh/League-Analysis/README.md

   frameborder="0"
 ></iframe>

-Based on the hypothesis test performed, with a p-value of 0.0219, we reject the null hypothesis, as it is less than our significance level of 0.05
+Based on the hypothesis test performed, with a p-value of 0.0219, we reject the null hypothesis, as our significance level of 0.05.
+Meaning, under our trial, it appears that teams with a higher PGA win significantly more than 50% of the time, indicating that pre-game decisions (picks and bans) could contribute to winning.

 # Framing a Prediction Problem